 - Configurable functional splits enables adaptation to various use cases, such as variable latency on transport

+The choice of how to split functions in the New RAN architecture depends on some factors related to radio network deployment scenarios, constraints and intended supported services.
+Some examples of such factors are:

+Need to support specific QoS settings per offered services (e.g. low latency, high throughput)

+Need to support specific user density and load demand per given geographical area (which may influence the level of RAN coordination)

+Need to be able to function with transport networks with different performance levels, from Ideal to non-ideal

-The NR design should support the flexibility to move RAN functions between the central unit and distributed unit, and should be studied.
+The NR design should support the flexibility to move RAN functions between the central unit and distributed unit depending on the factors above, and should be studied.

 -----------------------------------------End of Changes-----------------------------------------